What are the admission requirements to study at the ZHAW? How much are the fees per semester? What else do I need to know?

 - To be admitted to a degree programme in these Schools, you need to pass an aptitude assessment in addition to presenting a baccalaureate or equivalent qualification.

 If you have gained a foreign qualification either abroad or in Switzerland which allows you access to higher education (e.g. Abitur or International Baccalaureate), please submit the documents requested by the academic office responsible for the degree programme you have chosen so that your qualification can be checked for equivalency.
-This equivalency verification process follows the specifications outlined by swissuniversities and takes place after your application has been submitted.
-In order to determine in advance whether you are likely to fulfil the admission requirements, please consult this flow chart (PDF 252,7 KB), which takes you through the recognition process for foreign qualifications.
-The criteria and steps outlined in the flow chart are also explained in our Fact Sheet for Applicants from Abroad.
+This equivalency recognition process follows the Guidelines on Admission to Bachelor’s Degree Programmes and takes place after your application has been submitted.
 If you have any further questions, please contact the academic office responsible for the degree programme you have chosen.

 - In order to be admitted to a Master's programme, you need to have a Bachelor's degree which has provided you with the necessary background knowledge for the Master's programme you have chosen.

 - In addition, you will be required to take part in an admission process in which you must demonstrate your aptitude for the programme.

 The costs of studying on a degree programme at the ZHAW comprise the tuition fees, the costs of materials and field trips and your living expenses.
 The tuition fees are set by the Government Council of the Canton of Zurich and apply to all students (full-time and part-time students, resit students, students on a work placement semester, students who withdraw from a programme, etc.).